Lighthouses of Southeastern Brazil

 * Praia do Boqueirão Range Rear

 Date unknown (1960s?).
 Active; focal plane 17 m (56 ft); white light, 1 s on, 1 s off.
 17 m (56 ft) square concrete tower with gallery, painted with red and white horizontal bands.
-Daniel Pascoal has a fine photo, Trabas has Capt.
-Peter's photo seen at right, Wikimedia has a nice photo by Luc Móvel, Lívia Cunha also has a photo, and Google has a street view and a satellite view.
+Bruno Andrade's 2020 photo is at right, Daniel Pascoal has a fine photo, Trabas has Capt.
+Peter's photo, Wikimedia has a nice photo by Luc Móvel, Lívia Cunha also has a photo, and Google has a street view and a satellite view.
 This is the entrance range for the Baía de Santos.
 The front light is on a much shorter tower.
 Located in a park on the waterfront of Santos near the boulevard of Siqueira Campos.
 Site open, tower closed.
 ARLHS BRA-284; BR-3300; Admiralty G0498.1; NGA 18648.

 Southwest Coast Lighthouses